 Most managers have spreadsheets or legacy systems that make demand projections based on experience, intuition, and simple forecasting methods (e.g., historical averaging).
 However, they may not be able to account for specific demand trends or special occasions such as holidays, conventions, or sports events which consequently could lead to inaccurate demand forecasts.
 Furthermore, managers are challenged to make good schedules farther in advance than they might typically be used to.
-When assigning shifts, the new predictive scheduling laws come into play again: managers have to account for labour laws such as minimum rest times as well as specific communication rules around changes.
+When assigning shifts, the new predictive scheduling laws come into play again: managers have to account for labor laws such as minimum rest times as well as specific communication rules around changes.

 So what’s the best way to handle these new requirements while still efficiently scheduling your locations?
 More and more companies are leveraging the power of intelligent forecasting, scheduling, and staffing algorithms.

-Labour Demand Forecasting Algorithms give your business the ability to staff well in advance and minimize inefficiencies.
+Labor Demand Forecasting Algorithms give your business the ability to staff well in advance and minimize inefficiencies.
 AI-driven forecasting accounts for fluctuations in volume that simple algorithms may not be able to anticipate.
 For instance, machine learning techniques can pick up on trends and features in historical data that simple forecasting methods often miss, leading to improved accuracy versus the benchmark.
-All in all, these algorithms give more accurate insights on future labour demand needed, allowing managers to better anticipate their workload in the coming weeks.
+All in all, these algorithms give more accurate insights on future labor demand needed, allowing managers to better anticipate their workload in the coming weeks.

 But don’t be fooled: a great demand forecast can only take your scheduling so far.
 Even with an accurate forecast, creating the best shifts to cover your demand can be time-consuming and error-prone.
 Shift Creation algorithms help by automatically finding the best combination of shifts based on demand, labor laws, and business goals such as minimizing overtime and other penalties.
 By optimizing shift creation, you can effectively balance the competing goals of cost savings and customer service.
-All together, adding intelligence to the shift creation process better matches your coverage to the forecast demand.
+Altogether, adding intelligence to the shift creation process better matches your coverage to the forecast demand.
 This makes it easier to build schedules further in advance and avoid the headaches of manually planning against uncertainty.